-Friends, I am thankful for the opportunity afforded me of standing before you upon this occasion, and will give you a few reasons why I believe that Joseph Smith was a prophet of God.
-As a standpoint upon which I will base the remarks I may have to offer, I draw your attention to the seventh chapter of the gospel as written by Matthew and will read from the fifteenth to the twentieth verses, inclusive:
+I am thankful for the opportunity afforded me of standing before you upon this occasion, and will give you a few reasons why I believe that Joseph Smith was a prophet of God.
+As a standpoint upon which I will base the remarks I may have to offer, I invite your attention to the 7th chapter of the gospel as written by Matthew, and will read from the 15th to the 20th verses, inclusive:

 "Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.
 Ye shall know them by their fruits.
-Do men gather grapes of thorns, or figs of thistles?
+Do men gather grapes of thornes, or figs of thistles?
 Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that bringeth not forth good fruit is hewn down and cast into the fire.
 Wherefore by their fruits ye shall know them."

-The leading thought to which I desire to direct your attention is, that we should beware of false prophets; that they were to be known by their fruits, and that a corrupt tree cannot bring forth good fruit.
-I am persuaded that the general testimony of the world today evidences the fact that they disbelieve in the prophetic mission of Joseph Smith, when tried before the tribunal of popular opinion he at once is found guilty.
-But I ask you this merning to throw aside your preconceived ideas and give to Joseph Smith just the same kind of a trial that you would be willing to give to any other man claiming to be a servant of God, in this or any other age of the world.
+The leading thoughts to which I desire to direct your attention, are:

+First, That we should beware of false prophets.

+Second, That they were to be known by their fruits.

+Third, that a corrupt tree cannot

+bring forth good fruit.

+I am persuaded that the general testimony of the world today evidences the fact that they disbelieve in the prophetic mission of Joseph Smith: when tried before the tribunal of popular opinion he at once is found guilty.
+But I ask you this morning, to throw aside your preconceived ideas, and give to Joseph Smith just the same kind of a trial that you would be willing to give to any other man claiming to be a servant of God, in this or any other age of the world.
 I am here to say that I do not believe this is a proper tribunal before which to try Joseph Smith, or any other man.
-But as the world has tried him before this tribunal and found him guilty, I want to apply the same kind of a trial to others, who lived in the years agone.
-If it is fair to try Joseph Smith by popular opinion, you will at once concede that it is fair to try any other man by this same criterion.
+But as the world tried him before this tribunal and found him guilty, I want to apply the same kind of a trial to others, who lived in the years agone.
+If is fair to try Joseph Smith by popular opinion, you will at once concede that it is fair to try any other man by this criterion.

-We introduce to you the prophets of the long ago, but before going into a critical examination of all their trials, difficulties and persecutions, we submit one small piece of evidence in the language of the Savior, wherein he said, reviewing the past and how the servants of God had been treated when tried before the tribunal of public opinion: "Which of the prophets have not your fathers persecuted?
-And they have killed those who testified before of the coming of the Just One."
+We introduce to you the prophets of the long ago, but without going into a critical examination of all their trials, difficulties and persecution, we submit one small piece of evidence in the language of Stephen, wherein he said, reviewing the past and how the servants of God had been treated when tried before the tribunal of public opinion: "Which of the prophets have not your fathers persecuted?
+And they have slain them which shewed before of the coming of the Just One.
+Acts 7:52.
+See also 2 Chron.
+36:10; Luke 13:34.
 Here we discover that when the prophets were tried before the tribunal of public opinion they were found guilty and the penalty was death.